Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You will only have your separator for braces for 1-2 weeks before it's time to get them taken off.
 After your spacers are removed, they'll typically be replaced with a molar band for braces.
 Molar bands act to anchor your braces in place.

-What does spacers for teeth cost?
+What do spacers for teeth cost?

 Can spacers damage your teeth?